carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

 ## Data Set

 ### Source
-...The two data sets are related to **red and ** white variants of the Portoguese 'Vinho Verde' wine.
-Due to ...privacy and logistic issues, only physiochemical (inputs) and sensory (the output) variables are ...available (e.g. there is no data about grape types, wine brands, wine selling price, etc.).
+  The two data sets are related to **red and ** white variants of the Portoguese 'Vinho Verde' wine.
+Due to privacy and logistic issues, only physiochemical (inputs) and sensory (the output) variables are
+  available (e.g. there is no data about grape types, wine brands, wine selling price, etc.).

 [Reference Paper](https://archive.ics.uci.edu/dataset/186/wine+quality)